SSNE: Effective Node Representation for Link Prediction in Sparse Networks: Introduction

 \section{Introduction}

-\PARstart{I}{N} real complex systems, there are many entities, which interact with each other in a complicated way.
+\PARstart{I}{N} natural complex systems, there are many entities, which interact with each other in a complicated way.
 By treating these entities as nodes and the corresponding interactive relationships as edges, we can abstract such systems into the network (or graph) model.
-Naturally, diverse types of complex networks are available to represent real complex systems, such like social networks, traffic networks, brain and biological networks, infrastructure networks, etc \cite{boccaletti2006complex,bullmore2009complex,boccaletti2014structure}.
-Complex networks are constantly evolving over time and new connections between entities may occur in the future.
-Therefore, link prediction becomes an important task to study the dynamic evolution of network structure\cite{getoor2005link,liben2007link,lichtenwalter2010new,lu2011link,martinez2017survey,haghani2019systemic}.
+Naturally, diverse types of complex networks are available to represent real complex systems, such as social networks, traffic networks, brain and biological networks, infrastructure networks, etc. \cite{boccaletti2006complex,bullmore2009complex,boccaletti2014structure}.
+Complex networks are continually evolving, and new connections between entities may occur in the future.
+Therefore, link prediction becomes an important task to study network structure's dynamic evolution \cite{getoor2005link,liben2007link,lichtenwalter2010new,lu2011link,martinez2017survey,haghani2019systemic}.

-In previous researches, a relatively simple link prediction framework is proposed based on the assumption that the greater the similarity between two nodes in the network, the greater the possibility of connection between them \cite{liben2007link}.
+In previous researches, a relatively simple link prediction framework is proposed based on the assumption that the greater the similarity between two nodes in the network, the greater the possibility of a connection between them \cite{liben2007link}.
 Then, many similarity measurements of nodes have been proposed to compute similarity-based indexes for link prediction.
-A network contains a huge amount of structural information, which has been modeled as many similarity-based indexes including the common neighbor (CN) index \cite{lorrain1971structural}, the Adamic-Adar (AA) index \cite{adamic2003friends}, the resource allocation (RA) index \cite{zhou2009predicting}, the Katz index \cite{katz1953new}, the restarted random walk (RWR) index \cite{brin1998anatomy}, and the SimRank index \cite{jeh2002simrank}, etc. These indexes can mainly be divided into two categories, local and global structural similarity indexes.
+A network contains a massive amount of structural information, which has been modeled as many similarity-based indexes, including the common neighbor (CN) index \cite{lorrain1971structural}, the Adamic-Adar (AA) index \cite{adamic2003friends}, the resource allocation (RA) index \cite{zhou2009predicting}, the Katz index \cite{katz1953new}, the restarted random walk (RWR) index \cite{brin1998anatomy}, and the SimRank index \cite{jeh2002simrank}, etc. These indexes can mainly be divided into two categories, local and global structural similarity indexes.
 The local structural similarity indexes (e.g., CN, AA, RA) only use the local topological information of nodes, which benefit from low computational complexity and become suitable for large-scale networks.
-However, their accuracy is slightly lower compare to that of the global structural similarity indexes (e.g., Katz, RWR, and SimRank) which considers the global topological information at a higher computational cost.
+However, their accuracy is slightly lower compared to that of the global structural similarity indexes (e.g., Katz, RWR, and SimRank), which considers the global topological information at a higher computational cost.